emily1618/Data-Portfolio/README.md

 Editing...

-### Bike Share Marketing Analysis in R and Visualization in Tableau
+### Bike Share Marketing Analysis in R and Presentation in Tableau

 Editing...